Retention period requirements for preservation of records

 Age Discrimination in Employment Act of 1967: Three Years

-The ADEA requires that employers of 20 or more workers keep for three years time cards, payroll and other records for each of their employees that contain the employee’s name, address, date of birth, age, sex, occupation, rate of pay, hours worked each day and compensation earned each week, including straight-time earnings, weekly overtime earnings, deductions from or additions to wages, date of payment and the period covered by the payment.
+The Age Discrimination in Employment Act (ADEA) requires that employers of 20 or more workers keep for three years the following: time cards, payroll and other records for each of their employees that contain the employee’s name, address, date of birth, age, sex, occupation, rate of pay, hours worked each day and compensation earned each week, including straight-time earnings, weekly overtime earnings, deductions from or additions to wages, date of payment and the period covered by the payment.

 Additionally, each employer is required to keep any employee benefit plan, such as pension and insurance plans, as well as any written seniority or merit system for the full period the plan or system is in effect and for at least one year after its termination.

 The employer must also retain for at least one year all other personnel or employment records regarding hiring, promoting or discharging employees; job descriptions; occupational qualifications; collective bargaining agreements; insurance plans; hiring and promotion policies and practices; seniority and merit systems; job orders; job advertisements and internal job postings; job applications, such as test papers, physical examinations, advertisements; and other matters pertinent to determining whether an action, limitation or classification is based on a factor other than age.

 Finally, under the Employee Retirement Income Security Act (ERISA), the employer is required to retain pension and welfare plan information for six years.